 - How long do you intend on being Chair?

-new school for Year 3.
+my daughter moves on to a new school for Year 3.

 - How long did you plan on being Chair when you started,